BlockchainCommons/spotbit/README.md

 To use Spotbit you'll need to use the following tools:

-- Python3.8 or higher (some libraries don't work as needed on older versions of Python) To build  Spotbit you'll need to use the following tools:
+- Python3.8 or higher (some libraries don't work as needed on older versions of Python)

-- Python3.8 or higher
 - Pip
 - Flask
 - CCXT - ![CryptoCurrency eXchange Tools](https://github.com/ccxt/ccxt)